 - Rock, Paper, Scissors!
 The meeting organizer will show the team full body poses for Rock, Paper, and Scissors.
 Two teams are created so that they can face each other.
 The teams need to be in sync on which pose they will be taking when the meeting organizer calls out “Rock, Paper, Scissors.”
 If the members of the team do not take the same pose, they will automatically lose the match.
 Play an odd number of rounds so that one team can claim victory!

-There are plenty of other websites that are dedicated to meeting energizers and team building activities.
-Just make sure that the meeting energizer you decide to use is somehow related with the meeting that you’re facilitating.
-Our NetSuite Time Tracking article teach you how your team can spend their time wisely, you should continue reading at it.
+There are plenty of other websites that are dedicated to meeting energizers and team-building activities.
+Just make sure that the meeting energizer you decide to use is somehow related to the meeting that you’re facilitating.
+Our NetSuite Time Tracking article teaches you how your team can spend their time wisely, you should continue reading at it.

-At Trajectory, we try our best to make the most of each meeting, time is important, especially our clients’!
+At Trajectory, we try our best to make the most of each meeting, time is important, especially for our clients!
 Let me know if you have other suggestions/ideas on improving boring meetings and their effectiveness, and what you practice at your workplace!